moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 })
 ```

-The Squid Template comes with a variable for your RPC URL defined in your `.env` file.
+The Squid template comes with a variable for your RPC URL defined in your `.env` file.
 You can replace that with the RPC URL for your ContainerChain.
-For demonstration purposes, the RPC URL for the Demo EVM ContainerChain is hardcoded directly as shown above.
+For demonstration purposes, the RPC URL for the demo EVM ContainerChain is hardcoded directly, as shown above.
 If you're setting the RPC URL in your `.env`, the respective line will look like this:

 ```text
 RPC_ENDPOINT={{ networks.dancebox.rpc_url }}